 The U.S. is a country built on individual freedom and capitalism.
 But perhaps we have lost our way.
 Perhaps we have fallen into the trap of equating capitalism with corporatism.
 But guess what?
 They are not the same thing.
 Corporatism is actually a mixture of business and socialism.

 At the corporate level, everything exists for the benefit of a few key executives and the wealthiest of shareholders.
 Individual workers are treated as human resources for the good of the company.
-It is corporate practice to continue cutting corners in order to increase profits, at the expense of both employees and customers.
+It is a corporate practice to continue cutting corners in order to increase profits, at the expense of both employees and customers.
 In the end, everything exists to support the corporation.

 On the other hand, capitalism rewards individual effort.
 It rewards competition without unfairly undercutting those seeking to compete on a level playing field.
 It treats customers like gold and values every employee as an individual human being with interests outside of the company.
+If you are starting a new business, you could find yourself in a position where you need a loan.
+In that case, visit this website to find all you need.

 How We Can All Support Small Business